 Inland waters considerations

-An Inland VTS should have a quality management system in place and auditing forms part of this process.
+An Inland VTS should have a quality management system in place where auditing should form part of such a process.
 The IALA guidance may be adapted as appropriate taking into account relevant national, regional and local requirements.

 ADDITIONAL GUIDANCE RELATED TO THE PROVISION OF INLAND VTS